Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: HARDWARE IMPLEMENTATION

 \section{HARDWARE IMPLEMENTATION}

 To validate the applicability of the proposed \sysname approach under realistic conditions, a status update system is implemented.

 The physical setup follows the structure of the system model from Section \ref{sec:system_model}, with one additional component, namely, the control station (a Linux-based laptop running a Python script) which replaces the physical sensing process to allow reproducible experiments.
 The control station additionally serves as a logging interface.

 Apart from this substitution, the interactions between elements reproduce the logical flow of the modeled status update system.
 Apart from the control station, we use a sensor node transmitting to a Bluetooth Low Energy (BLE) gateway, which receives measurements from the sensor node and is connected to a Starlink user terminal.
 This user terminal is used to connect the setup via the Starlink constellation to a remote server (a Linux host running a Python script).
-Fig. \ref{fig:setup_photo} shows the physical layout of the experimental setup.
-The local components were deployed in Bratislava, Slovakia, while the remote server was hosted in Germany.
+Fig. \ref{fig:setup_scheme} shows the physical layout of the experimental setup.
+The \gls{iot} device was deployed in Bratislava, Slovakia, while the remote server was hosted in Germany.
+A photo of the sensor node, the control station and the BLE gateway is shown in Fig. \ref{fig:setup_photo}.
+The BLE gateway is connected to the Starlink user terminal, which is not shown in the photo.

+Compared to a fully deployed sensing application, the experimental setup mainly differs in that the sensing process is replaced by a control station replaying prerecorded traces.
+Apart from this substitution, the communication which is modeled as a single Markov channel in the theoretical model is now implemented using a real \gls{siot} setup including the BLE gateway, a Starlink user terminal and the Starlink network.
+PSBO is implemented on the sensor node itself, while the control station and remote server only support trace replay, logging, and communication.

 The hardware implementation of the experimental system relies on widely used ESP32-based development boards and standard computing devices.
 The sensor node is built on the FIIT ESP32 Kit \cite{Poncak}, a custom development board designed at the Slovak University of Technology in Bratislava (FIIT STU) for research in \gls{iot} applications.